-In its final report, URS says Fort Hamer Bridge would shorten emergency-response times and be cheaper than expanding the Rye Road Bridge.
+In its final report, URS says the Fort Hamer Bridge would shorten emergency-response times and be less expensive than expanding the Rye Road Bridge.

-URS found, that although the Fort Hamer Bridge would increase traffic on Upper Manatee River Road and Fort Hamer Road, it would produce less noise than the Rye Road alternative.
+URS found that although the Fort Hamer Bridge would increase traffic on Upper Manatee River and Fort Hamer roads, it would produce less noise than the Rye Road alternative.

-The final EIS says the Fort Hamer Bridge would have less wetland dredge/fill impacts and more floodplain impacts than the Rye Road alternative.
+The final EIS says the Fort Hamer Bridge would have less wetland dredge/fill impacts and more floodplain impacts than the Rye Road alternative, as well.

-While the Coast Guard is still waiting on a few permits, Overton says he does not anticipate any more public meetings about the Fort Hamer Bridge in the future.
+While the Coast Guard is still waiting on a few permits, Overton says he does not expect to hold any more public meetings about the Fort Hamer Bridge.